groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/image/pptx.en.md

     # feature loop
     - title: "Modify Signatures"
       content: "Update the content, appearance, size, or position of any signature previously added to a document.
 Our API makes modifying signatures simple and efficient."

+    # feature loop
+    - title: "Remove Unnecessary Signatures"
+      content: "Our API supports full CRUD operations for most signature types.
+You can easily remove signatures from nearly all supported document types when necessary."

   code_samples:
     # code sample loop